Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Standard adaptive finite element algorithm

-We solve this problem using \Cref{alg:Parabolic1} with a tolerance $eTol = 0.01$ and a time step $\tau = 0.1$. \Cref{paramesh} presents the adaptively refined meshes at $t=0.1$.
-The top left picture displays the initial mesh, obtained from a quasi-uniform mesh after 42 mesh refinements at $t=0$.
-The remaining meshes, arranged from left to right and top to bottom, illustrate successive refinements starting from the initial mesh.
-These correspond to meshes after 5, 10, 15, 20, 30, and 34 refinement steps, followed by a final coarsening step.
-The respective numbers of vertices (NOV) of the refinement steps are 54,619, 54,654, 55,452, 57,648, 64,340, 82,795, and 108,886.
-After solving for $u_h^1$, a coarsened step is conducted, and coarsened mesh is shown in the bottom right of \Cref{paramesh} with the NOV being reduced to 41,599.
-The coarsen step is essential for reducing mesh resolution in regions where the solution is more singular only in $u_h^0$ and not $u_h^1$, thereby optimizing computational efficiency and providing a well-adapted initial mesh for the next time step. \end{example}
+We solve this problem using \Cref{alg:Parabolic1} with a tolerance $eTol = 0.01$ and a time step size $\tau = 0.1$. \Cref{paramesh} presents the adaptively refined meshes at $t_1=0.1$.
+The top left picture displays the initial mesh $\mathcal{T}^{1,0}_h$, obtained from a quasi-uniform mesh after $42$ refinements at $t_0=0.0$, with $54619$ vertices.
+Consequently, all further adaptive refinements at this time step must start from and expand upon this already large set of degrees of freedom.
+Subsequent frames, ordered left‑to‑right and top‑to‑bottom, show the progressively refined meshes which are $\mathcal{T}_h^{1,5}$, $\mathcal{T}_h^{1,10}$, $\mathcal{T}_h^{1,15}$, $\mathcal{T}_h^{1,20}$, $\mathcal{T}_h^{1,30}$, and $\mathcal{T}_h^{1,34}$.
+The corresponding numbers of vertices (NOV) for these meshes are $54654$, $55452$, $57648$, $64340$, $82795$, and $108886$.
+After solving for $u_h^1$, a final coarsening step produces the last mesh with $41599$ vertices.
+From this example, we observe that the conventional AFEM replying on nested meshes requires large number of refinement iterations, incurs substantial computational overhead, and necessitates additional coarsening procedures.
+These factors collectively restrict the efficiency and flexibility of classical $h$-adaptivity. \end{example}